EsiCamp/vue-mastery/README.md

-# This is a simple task for learning Vue
+# This repository talks about doing Vue Mastery's challenges.